mheap/nexmo-developer/_use_cases/en/trancribe-amazon-api.md

 ---
 title: Transcribe a recorded call with Amazon Transcribe
 products: voice/voice-api
-description: "This tutorial shows you how to use the Amazon Transcribe API to transcribe a phone conversation recorded with the Nexmo Voice API."
+description: "This tutorial shows you how to use the Amazon Transcribe API to transcribe a phone conversation recorded with the Vonage Voice API."
 languages:
     - Node
 ---